 Our congregation has a primary commitment to ‘radical welcome’ understood in The Episcopal Church as welcoming those who have been alienated by the church in the past.
 That welcome means that we are a diverse group brought together by our approach to worship and social justice.
 St. Mark’s understands creating accessibility to the Sanctuary as central to our mission and identity as a church, as it relates to equal access to our sacramental life for those who use wheelchairs, scooters, walkers, and canes on their own terms in preservation of their dignity as children of God.

-Our goal is to create a beautiful, low profile, permanent, and truly accessible entrance through the center gate and through the center doors of the church that proclaims our message of welcome, in the words of St. Francis – without words.
-Our proposal is almost, if not completely, invisible from the street, uses fine materials that complement and match current materials, does not upset other architectural or historical elements, and is the lowest impact plan possible.
+Our goal was to create a beautiful, low profile, permanent, and truly accessible entrance through the center gate and through the center doors of the church that proclaims our message of welcome, in the words of St. Francis – without words.
+Our ramp is almost, if not completely, invisible from the street, uses fine materials that complement and match current materials, does not upset other architectural or historical elements, and is the lowest impact plan possible.

 As members of St. Mark’s Church and its Arts Projects, we love this building.
 We tend to it as volunteers and give of our time, money, and labor to maintain and improve the site.
 From our own archives we see that the church has regularly fallen into disrepair and gone through periods of extensive renovation and renewal over the years as fashion and need have changed.
 We understand ourselves to be stewards of this site for this time, and it is a humbling task.